clstrfsck/numberbox/README.md

 `WAVESHARE_MP28164_MODE_PIN` is used to control the mode of the [MP28164](https://www.monolithicpower.com/en/mp28164.html) DC-DC converter on the Waveshare controller.
-Code can use this pin to switch between PSM (lower power consumption, higher ripple) and PCM (higher power consumption, lower ripple) modes.
-Initially I was configuring the controller to be in PCM mode during audio output, and then switch to PSM mode during the silence between numbers.
-By reducing clock speed and audio volume and optimising the code, I managed to reduce the current draw to ~10ms.
+Code can use this pin to switch between PSM (lower power consumption, higher ripple) and PWM (higher power consumption, lower ripple) modes.
+Initially I was configuring the controller to be in PWM mode during audio output, and then switch to PSM mode during the silence between numbers.
+By reducing clock speed and audio volume and also optimising the code, I managed to reduce the current draw to ~10ms.
 This is low enough to permanently run the converter in PSM mode without audible ripple, so the code to manipulate the mode is commented out in `numbers_pwm.cpp`.

 `PICO_FIRST_ADC_PIN` and `PICO_VSYS_PIN` can be used to measure the battery voltage.
 Initially I had plans to monitor the voltage and output some audible